-When you join our member-only group you are able to stay abreast of the latest news and find additional ways you can help.
+Like the Louisiana Sportsmen's Coalition Facebook page to stay abreast of the latest news and find additional ways you can help.

 Spreading the message of fishing freedom and fighting for it requires resources.
 When you join the Coalition, you are contributing to those resources.
 Plus, you'll be automatically added to our newsletter and invited to the Facebook Group.

 These are true stories that can happen to you